RubixML/ML/docs/anomaly-detectors/gaussian-kde.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/AnomalyDetectors/RobustZScore.php">Source</a></span>

 # Gaussian KDE
 The Gaussian Kernel Density Estimator is able to spot outliers by computing a probability density function over the features assuming they are independent and normally (Gaussian) distributed.
 Assigning low probability density translates to a high anomaly score.
-The final anomaly score is given as the negative log likelihood of a sample being an outlier.
+The final anomaly score is given as the log likelihood of a sample being an outlier.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Online](../online.md), [Ranking](../ranking.md), [Persistable](../persistable.md)